-- o Type: TBD - o Length: 16 bit value.
-Variable - o Endpoint Behaviour: 16 bit field.
-The code point for the endpoint behavior for this SRv6 SID as defined in [I-D.ietf-spring-srv6-network-programming]. - o SID Flags: 8 bit field which define the flags associated with the SID.
+- o Type: 16 bit field.
+Value is TBD. - o Length: 16 bit field.
+Variable - o Endpoint Behavior: 16 bit field.
+The code point for the endpoint behavior for this SRv6 SID as defined in section 9.2 of [I-D.ietf-spring-srv6-network-programming]. - o SID Flags: 8 bit field which define the flags associated with the SID.
 No flags are currently defined and SHOULD be set to 0 and MUST be ignored on receipt. - o Flags: 8 bit field with the following definition:

-- B-Flag: Backup Flag.
-If set, the SID refers to a path that is eligible for protection. - S-Flag: Set Flag.
-When set, the S-Flag indicates that the End.X SID refers to a set of adjacencies (and therefore MAY be assigned to other adjacencies as well). - P-Flag: Persistent Flag: If set, the SID is persistently allocated, i.e., the SID value remains consistent across router restart and session/interface flap. - Rsvd bits: Reserved for future use and MUST be zero when originated and ignored when received. - o Reserved1 : 8 bit field.
+- \ B-Flag: Backup Flag.
+If set, the SID refers to a path that is eligible for protection. - \ S-Flag: Set Flag.
+When set, the S-Flag indicates that the End.X SID refers to a set of adjacencies (and therefore MAY be assigned to other adjacencies as well). - \ P-Flag: Persistent Flag: If set, the SID is persistently allocated, i.e., the SID value remains consistent across router restart and session/interface flap. - \ Reserved bits: Reserved for future use and MUST be zero when originated and ignored on receipt. - o Reserved1 : 8 bit field.
 Should be set to 0 and MUST be ignored on receipt. - o Algorithm: 8 bit field.
 Associated algorithm.
 Algorithm values are defined in the IGP Algorithm Type registry. - o Weight: 8 bit field whose value represents the weight of the End.X SID for the purpose of load balancing.
 The use of the weight is defined in [RFC8402]. - o Reserved2 : 16 bit field.
-Should be set to 0 and MUST be ignored on receipt. - o Neighbor ID : 4 octets of OSPFv3 Router-id of the neighbor - o SID: 16 octets.
-This field encodes the advertised SRv6 SID. - o Sub-TLVs : Used to advertise sub-TLVs that provide additional attributes for the given SRv6 SID.
+Should be set to 0 and MUST be ignored on receipt. - o Neighbor ID: 32 bits of OSPFv3 Router-id of the neighbor - o SID: 128 bit field.
+This field encodes the advertised SRv6 SID. - o Sub-TLVs : Used to advertise Sub-TLVs that provide additional attributes for the given SRv6 SID.

-10. SRv6 SID Structure sub-TLV
+9. SRv6 SID Structure Sub-TLV

-SRv6 SID Structure sub-TLV is used to advertise the length of each individual part of the SRv6 SID as defined in [I-D.ietf-spring-srv6-network-programming].
-It is used as an optional sub-sub-TLV of the following:
+SRv6 SID Structure Sub-TLV is used to advertise the length of each individual part of the SRv6 SID as defined in [I-D.ietf-spring-srv6-network-programming].
+It is used as an optional Sub-TLV of the following:

-- o SRv6 End SID sub-TLV (refer Section 8) - o SRv6 End.X SID sub-TLV (refer Section 9.1) - o SRv6 LAN End.X SID sub-TLV (refer Section 9.2)
+- o SRv6 End SID Sub-TLV (refer Section 7) - o SRv6 End.X SID Sub-TLV (refer Section 8.1) - o SRv6 LAN End.X SID Sub-TLV (refer Section 8.2)

-The sub-TLV has the following format:
+The Sub-TLV has the following format:

-Figure 7: SRv6 SID Structure sub-TLV
+Figure 7: SRv6 SID Structure Sub-TLV

-Type: 2 octet field with value TBD, see Section 12.
+Type: 16 bit field with value TBD, see Section 12.

-Length: 2 octet field with the value 4.
+Length: 16 bit field with the value 4.

-LB Length: 1 octet field.
+LB Length: 8 bit field.
 SRv6 SID Locator Block length in bits.

-LN Length: 1 octet field.
+LN Length: 8 bit field.
 SRv6 SID Locator Node length in bits.

-Function Length: 1 octet field.
+Function Length: 8 bit field.
 SRv6 SID Function length in bits.

-Argument Length: 1 octet field.
+Argument Length: 8 bit field.
 SRv6 SID Argument length in bits.